 One approach to resolve staff-filling problems could be to develop a talent pool.
 It’s a group of people prepared to take up more challenging responsibilities.

 People to be placed in a talent pool can be drafted in several ways.
-One popular approach is to ask managers assess and nominate people from their team.
+One popular approach is to ask managers to assess and nominate people from their team.
 A second approach could be to apply an objective assessment method, like multi-rater full-circle tests, for identifying personnel who could be worthwhile to take up future responsibilities.

 A talent pool dramatizes the difference between succession and replacement planning.
 In the latter, personnel are identified as “backups” to specific positions.

-In many companies talent pools are filled bottom up.
+In many companies, talent pools are filled bottom up.
 A high potential candidate is prepared for a probable promotion and is placed in the talent pool.
 Of course, no promise is made to all those drafted into the pool that they will be actually promoted in the organization.
-The company, instead, may commit to help the personnel prepare to qualify for a higher level responsibility.
+The company, instead, may commit to help the personnel prepare to qualify for a higher-level responsibility.

 If the talent pool is implemented successfully, the company will have several internal candidates ready to take up the challenge.

 Companies, irrespective of their size, are slowly shifting to succession planning from replacement planning.
-The former involves envisioning of all the vacancies that may arise in the near future as well as over the long term.
+The former involves envisioning all the vacancies that may arise in the future as well as over the long term.
 It pays for a company to have such a system in place where the internal pool can be kept ready for promotions.

 This has been a guide to Succession Planning vs Replacement Planning .
-Here we have discussed the basic concept, head to head comparison along with infographics.
+Here we have discussed the basic concept, head to head comparison, along with infographics.
 You may look at the following articles to learn more –